 Pressure roasting pans are also ideal for “steam cooking” dishes.
 This is a cooking technique that ensures that as many vitamins and minerals as possible are retained.

-It is therefore usually called a pressure cooker.
+It is therefore usually called a pressure cooker (like these here).
 Here are quite a few to choose from.

 My favorite brand is Fissler with its patented Vitaquick system: